-Mexico's expansion may be catching the eye of countries as diverse as Russia and New Zealand as it expands.
+Mexico's expansion may be catching the eye of countries as diverse as Russia and New Zealand.
 One area of growth is in the auto industry, where Mexico has become the fourth largest automotive manufacturer in the world.
 This expansion is due in part to the tremendous expansion of the North American gas and oil industry, along with Mexico's decision to open its doors to foreign energy investors.

 Mexico grows interested in forming connections with Russia